dantas/git-cleanup/README.md

   - **--help**: Show clean command options
   - **--step**: Require user confirmation before deleting each branch

+# Development notes

+I'm not using the lib+bin approach.
+Integration tests are on their own module, inside the bin crate, behind a feature.
+Run cargo test with **-F integration** to execute integration tests.

 # Disclaimer

 Be careful when using this program.
 It may contains bugs that can delete important work.